Caelith-Syn/code-inst-MS2-ultimate-head-to-head-challenge/README.md

 ## Game Page

 This page is the main page which the user will interact with.
-It consists of a begin/reset a brief description on how to start the game and how to increase the level of difficulty to the game, choice selections a timer and a score tracker.
+It consists of a begin/reset button a brief description on how to start the game and how to increase the level of difficulty to the game, choice selections a timer and a score tracker.

   ![Gallery](assets/images/readme-images/features-game-page.png)

 # Future Features

-This is a website I am excited to develop further.
+This is a website I am very excited to develop further.
 Some of the features I will be including are:

 - On each page I will develop the buttons to actually be more like neon light signs which are attached to the brick wall with fixings and have a light animation like light flickers at times when the user is on a page.
 - On the game page mainly I want to include sound effects like a low humming sound to replicate the lights and have custom button clicks for each action the user makes on the page.